A common question people ask is whether you should write notes by hand or type them up on a computer.

 The way in which you’re expected to interact with the material that you’re learning matters when choosing which note-taking method to use.

-In doing this, you should consider whether you’re expected to engage more in factual learning, meaning that you’re primarily expected to memorize specific details in the material, or where you’re expected to engage in factual learning, meaning that you’re expected to reach a thorough understanding of the underlying concepts in the material.
+Specifically, you should consider whether you’re expected to engage in conceptual learning, meaning that you’re expected to reach a thorough understanding of the underlying concepts in the material, or where you’re expected to engage in factual learning, meaning that you’re primarily expected to memorize specific details in the material.

 The advantages of taking notes by hand are more significant in the case of conceptual learning, since it requires a deeper processing of the material compared to factual learning, which only necessitates a shallow interaction with the material.

 Access and distractions

-Choosing to type your notes means that you end up working primarily using your computer, which gives you access to a lot of tools on your computer.
+Choosing to type your notes means that you end up working primarily using your computer, which gives you access to a lot of tools while you take notes.
 This can be either beneficial or detrimental to your learning.

-The advantage of having access to such tools is that you can look things up during the lecture if the lecturer is unclear, or if you want to examine supplemental material.
+The advantage of having access to such tools while you take notes is that you can look things up during the lecture if the speaker is unclear, or if you want to examine supplemental material.

 The disadvantage of having access to more tools while typing notes on your computer is that you also have access to a lot more distractions.
 This can be detrimental to your learning, since multitasking on your laptop during lectures has been shown to significantly hinder students’ learning.